Sōsuke Genda

-Sōsuke Genda (源田 壮亮, Genda Sōsuke) is a Japanese professional baseball infielder for the Saitama Seibu Lions in Japan's Nippon Professional Baseball (NPB).
+Sōsuke Genda (源田 壮亮, Genda Sōsuke) is a Japanese professional baseball infielder for the Saitama Seibu Lions of Nippon Professional Baseball (NPB).

 Career

 He got Pacific League Rookie of the Year in 2017, he was named as Best Nine and got Golden Glove Award in 2018.

 He was selected for the 2018 NPB All-Star Game.

 International career

 Genda represented the Japan national baseball team in the 2017 Asia Professional Baseball Championship, 2018 MLB Japan All-Star Series and 2019 WBSC Premier12.

 On October 10, 2018, he was selected Japan national baseball team at the 2018 MLB Japan All-Star Series.

 On October 1, 2019, he was selected at the 2019 WBSC Premier12.

-Personal
+Personal life

-In October 2019, Genda married former Nogizaka46 member Misa Etō, whom he met when she interviewed him for a professional sports news program.
-He welcomed his first child, a son, on January 29, 2022.
+In October 2019, Genda married actress, tarento, and former Nogizaka46 member Misa Etō, whom he met when she interviewed him for a professional sports news program.
+They have one child.